Characters of Ackley Bridge: Rukhsana Ibrahim

 Rukhsana Ibrahim (portrayed by Phoebe Tuffs-Berry) is a transfer student from the Valley Trust.
 She is introduced alongside Pawel Nowicki (Szymon Kantor), who she has to speak for since he speaks very little English.
 On her first day, she clashes with science teacher Rashid Hyatt (Tony Jayawardena), since she makes a big deal of a diagram of a penis in the biology textbook.
-He sents her to director of pupil behaviour Sue Carp (Charlie Hardwick), who dismisses her immediately, promptng Rukhsana to paint penises over a wall in school.
+He sents her to director of pupil behaviour Sue Carp (Charlie Hardwick), who dismisses her immediately, prompting Rukhsana to paint penises over a wall in school.
 She is reprimanded by school cook Kaneez Paracha (Sunetra Sarker).
 Rukhsana pokes fun at period blood on a chair, but feels guilty when she learns that it was left by Kacey 'Spud' Gartside (Zara Salim).
 She speaks to Spud, who explains that she gets tampons from the food bank, and she has run out.
 Rukhsana then buys a bag of menstrual products for Spud, and leaves them with her mother Debbie (Vicky Myers).
 Spud invites her to her house for dinner, to which she accepts.
 After leaving, she puts on a hijab.

 Rukhsana goes out partying with the Ackley Bridge College rugby team, and photos of her dancing and kissing boys are posted online.
 She returns home to her mother and younger siblings, who she has to care for.
 The photos of her are sent to her older brother, who accuses her of being a slag.
 He tries to send Rukhsana to her uncle in Leicester, but she escapes from the car and goes to Spud's house.
 As revenge, Rukhsana prints nude photos of her brother, and hangs them at his workplace.
 He is fired, and leaves home.
 Rukhsana is left to care for her mother and younger siblings, until a loan shark arrives, demanding money.
 Unsure what to do, she begs her older brother to come home, to which he accepts.
 Feeling like she has to conform to Muslim standards, she begins wearing a hijab full-time and quits rugby.
 However, Kaneez persuades her to continue playing.